POL269 Political Data Research

 Module overview

-This module provides essential research training in the use of quantitative methods in the political and social sciences.
+This module provides essential research training in the use of quantitative data analysis in the political and social sciences.
 We introduce you to how we use quantitative data to learn about the political world, by teaching you the theory behind quantitative data analysis and giving you hands-on experience in using the statistical software R. The course is, therefore, particularly useful for those interested in a future career in data analytics or in becoming critical consumers of quantitative research.
 The module caters to students from diverse academic disciplines and adopts a practical approach to learning, with weekly computer tutorials.

 The module covers descriptive statistics, data visualisation, data access, probability, sampling, hypothesis testing, inferential statistics and linear regression.
 Students will be introduced to the R statistical software and work with data used in current academic research.